 If you have more time, consider spending a night in the spectacular Qasr Al Sarab … I haven’t been yet, but this hotel looks like a true fairytale from ‘1001 Nights’.

 Here you go!
-If you are planning some holidays in Abu Dhabi, I hope this article has been useful.
-But if you have any other questions, please feel free to reach out by email, on in the comment box below!
+I hope this article will help you plan your holidays in Abu Dhabi.
+If you have any doubt about when to go, check out my guide on the best time to visit Dubai, that is just as relevant for Abu Dhabi.
+But if you have any other questions, please feel free to reach out by email, or in the comment box below!